STAND. COM. REP. NO. 1422

 Speaker, House of Representatives

 Twenty-Fourth State Legislature

 Your Committee on Transportation, to which was referred S.B.
 No. 1500, S.D.
 3, entitled:

 "A BILL FOR AN ACT MAKING AN EMERGENCY APPROPRIATION FOR DEPARTMENT OF TAXATION COUNTY SURCHARGE IMPLEMENTATION COSTS,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 481, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 481, H.D.
-2, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1500, S.D.
+3, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 1500, S.D.
+3, H.D.
+1, and be referred to the Committee on Finance.